 The amortised cost of a financial asset is the amount at which the financial asset is measured at initial recognition minus the principal repayments, plus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount, adjusted for any loss allowance.
 The gross carrying amount of a financial asset is the amortised cost of a financial asset before adjusting for any loss allowance.

-Interest income is recognised in consolidated and separate statements of profit or loss and is included in the "finance income" line item.
+Interest income is recognised in profit or loss and is included in the "finance income" line item.